cap10tech/logbooking-template/README.md

 ---

-Each version guides you through creating your own repository from the template, setting it up either locally or using GitHub Codespaces, and keeping it updated with ongoing improvements—all designed to empower your logbooking journey.
+Each version guides you through creating your own repository from the template, setting it up either locally or using GitHub Codespaces, and keeping it updated with ongoing improvements, all designed to empower your logbooking journey.
 Happy logging!

 ---